tensorflow/docs/site/en/api_docs/python/tf/test/TestCase.md

 Hook method for setting up class fixture before running tests in the class.

 <h3 id="shortDescription"><code>shortDescription</code></h3>

 ``` python
 shortDescription()
 ```

-Returns a one-line description of the test, or None if no description has been provided.
+Formats both the test method name and the first line of its docstring.

+If no docstring is given, only returns the method name.

-The default implementation of this method returns the first line of the specified test method's docstring.
+This method overrides unittest.TestCase.shortDescription(), which only returns the first line of the docstring, obscuring the name of the test upon failure.

+#### Returns:

+* <b>`desc`</b>: A short description of a test method.

 <h3 id="skipTest"><code>skipTest</code></h3>